usekarma/aws-iac/README.md

 It is developed independently as part of a modular, extensible architecture designed to support long-term maintainability, auditability, and reuse.

-For a complete overview, see the [aws-deployment-guide](https://github.com/tstrall/aws-deployment-guide).
+For a complete overview, see [Adage: AWS Deployment Framework](https://github.com/tstrall/adage).

 ---